What's New on CHEMM?

 An update of the CHEMM Chemical Toxidromes Lexicon Outreach Plan (PDF - 163 KB).

 CHEMM Toxidrome Cards, a series of quick reference aids to allow first responders to quickly identify the cause of the symptoms of a chemical exposure by toxidrome.

 Coming soon to CHEMM:

-Addition of US EPA’s Professional Advisory Levels (PALs) for exposures to defined durations (24 hours, 30 days, 90 days, and to years.
+Addition of US EPA’s Provisional Advisory Levels (PALs) for exposures to defined durations (24 hours, 30 days, 90 days, and to years.
 PALs are advisory risk values intended to aid decision-making during an emergency incident.
 PALs that provide responders and leaders with critical information about dangerous chemical compounds – what harmful effects (ranging from a temporary skin rash to immediate death) would be expected in people exposed to certain amounts of a dangerous chemical during relatively short periods of exposure.
 PALs have been developed for over 100 of the most dangerous chemical compounds

 A brief history of chemical warfare agents.

 Updates and new content as might be needed based on release of new research findings, new guidance, and other noteworthy documents.